Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Inductive Proof Graphs

 \item $E \subseteq V_L \times V_A$ is a set of \textit{lemma support edges}. \end{itemize} \end{definition}

-Figure \ref{fig:abs-ind-proof-with-actions} shows an example of an inductive proof graph along with its corresponding inductive proof obligations annotating each action node.
-Note that, for simplicity, when depicting inductive proof graphs, if an action node is self-inductive, we omit it.
-Also, action nodes are, by default, always associated with a particular lemma, so when depicting these graphs, we show edges that connect action nodes to their parent lemma node, even though these edges do not appear in the formal definition.
+Figure \ref{fig:abs-ind-proof-with-actions} shows an abstract example of an inductive proof graph along with its corresponding inductive proof obligations annotating each action node.
+For simplicity, when depicting inductive proof graphs, if an action node is self-inductive, we omit it.
+Similarly, action nodes are always associated with a particular lemma, so we visualize edges connecting action nodes to their parent lemma node, even though these are not edges in the formal definition.

 \tikzset{ abstractlemmaedge/.style={}, abstractactionedge/.style={} }